Updated July 2, 2021.

 You’ll have to declare all the food you bring into Hawaii on your “plants and animals” declaration form.
 Yes, even if you’re coming from the U.S. mainland!
 Hawaii doesn’t have the same bugs or plant diseases as the mainland–a whole ocean away.
 As such, Hawaii’s plants also don’t have the ability to protect themselves from those things.
 So if you bring them in, even accidentally, it could be detrimental to the environment.

 More here from the Hawaii Department of Agriculture.

 You Also Can’t Take the Fruit or Veggies Out

 The same goes the other direction, too.
 You’re not allowed to take Hawaii’s fresh fruits or vegetables back home with you for the same reasons.
 One notable exception is pineapple!
 Just make sure they have no bugs, holes, or bruises.
 Just beware that you will have to have them inspected at the airport, so if there’s anything wrong with them, you won’t be able to bring them with you.

 Another notable exception: How to Mail a Coconut from Hawaii

 What’s your favorite Earth-friendly destination?
 Comment below!

 Want more?
-Check out all my Hawaii posts on my Pacific Islands Page!
+Check out all my Hawaii posts on my Hawaiian Islands Page!